fission/keda-connectors/CONTRIBUTING.md

 #### Dockerfile and plumbing

 You need to write a Dockerfile which will use your go program with dependencies added and create an image.
 Now you can use this image to test by passing all environment variables appropriately.

+## ci/cd and release workflow

+keda-connectors is using github actions to standardize the release process using `.github/workflows` folder

+### version file

+There is a version file inside each connector to mantain the version number of the connector release also to push the changed version to dockerhub along with latest tag using `.github/workflows/release.yml`.

+***Note: Whenever a new pr is raised for a specific connector, the version number should also be increased in the version file.***